How to Fix Apps Not Working on Cellular Data on iOS 18

 - Type your passcode to authorize the action.

-- Tap Reset Network Settings in the dialogue box to confirm.
+- Tap Reset Network Settings in the dialog box to confirm.

 10. Check For Carrier Updates

 A Carrier Settings update on iPhone is a small file from your cellular provider.
-It helps improve network connectivity and performance.
+It improves network connectivity and performance.
 These updates typically include changes to important network settings like APN (Access Point Name), VoLTE (Voice over LTE), and Wi-Fi calling.

 With this update, your device connects more efficiently to the carrier’s network, so you get the best performance possible.
 It might also fix any bugs that cause apps to stop working on cellular data in iOS 18.